awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 # Input and Output Processing<a name="amazon-states-language-input-output-processing"></a>

-In this section you will learn how to use paths and reference paths for input and output processing\.
+This section describes how to use paths and reference paths for input and output processing\.

-**Note**
-For an overview, see [Input and Output Processing in Step Functions](concepts-input-output-filtering.md) in the [How Step Functions Works](how-step-functions-works.md) section\.
+For an overview, see [Input and Output Processing in Step Functions](concepts-input-output-filtering.md) in [How Step Functions Works](how-step-functions-works.md)\.

 ## Paths<a name="amazon-states-language-paths"></a>

-In Amazon States Language, a *path* is a string beginning with `$` that you can use to identify components within JSON text\.
+In the Amazon States Language, a *path* is a string beginning with `$` that you can use to identify components within JSON text\.
 Paths follow [JsonPath](https://github.com/json-path/JsonPath) syntax\.

 ## Reference Paths<a name="amazon-states-language-reference-paths"></a>